kellynwong/kellynwong/README.md

 #### :bulb: What I'm Doing Now

-- **Web3 Development**: Currently, I'm diving deep into Blockchain, Solidity, and Full Stack Web3 Development using JavaScript and React.
-My goal is to master these by April 2024.
+- **Web3 Development**: Currently, I'm solidifying my learnings (from the last few months) by building side projects using the full stack - Solidity, Ether.js, Web3.js, Hardhat, Node.js, which includes learning and writing tests.

-- **Seeking Internships**: I'm on the lookout for internship opportunities in Web3 development.
+- **Seeking Job Opportunities**: I'm on the lookout for job opportunities in Web3 development.
 I believe in learning by doing, and what better way than to be part of a dynamic team?

-- **Ongoing Projects**: My learning journey continues as I am learning how to build a blockchain-based Zillow clone (millow) and an Amazon clone (dappazon).
-Both projects feature backends built on the blockchain, increasing my knowledge in decentralized app development.

 ---